camunda/camunda-docs/docs/components/modeler/reference/modeling-guidance/rules/escalation-reference.md

 description: Reference for the `escalation-reference` rule.
 ---

-Take a closer look at [`escalation-reference`](https://github.com/camunda/bpmnlint-plugin-camunda-compat/blob/main/rules/camunda-cloud/escalation-reference.js).

-An escalation event must reference an escalation defined in the process.
+An [escalation event](../../../../bpmn/escalation-events/) must reference an escalation defined in the process.
 The referenced escalation must have a defined escalation code.
 To fix this problem, open the **Escalation** group in the properties panel, select or create an escalation, and specify its escalation code.

-When deploying to Camunda 8.2+, no escalation reference is required.
+Camunda 8.2 and later support catch-all events and do not require an escalation reference.

 ## No escalation selected